 Families know what they want and need in life.
 When all members of a family work together, they can set goals and create plans to successfully establish and maintain their stability and well-being.
-The Whole Family Approach provides adults and children in the family with the tools and social support to collectively set life goals, create actionable plans, and achieve those goals.
+The Whole Family Approach is a family-led strategy which provides adults and children with the tools to set, plan for, and achieve their goals together.

 This family-led strategy is effective in a range of settings — rural, urban, and suburban — and enables families to work together to realize any number of goals, ranging from education and health to financial stability and relationship building.
 Each community’s approach will look a little different, but the core steps should remain the same.

-Below is a guide to implementing the Whole Family Approach so your organization can start the vital work of empowering adults and children in your community to strengthen relationships, establish stability, and reach their full potential together.
+Below is a guide to implementing the Whole Family Approach so your organization can start the vital work of partnering with the adults and children on your community to strengthen relationships, establish stability and reach their full potential together.

 Step 1: Connecting with Families

 Families are paired with a coach and identify goals.